VGandhi27/FoodWebApp/README.md

 - [Contact](#contact)

 ## <p id="general_info">General Info</p>
-The main aim of the project is to develop a web-based application that is going to make it possible for the customer to place an order of food by using this app .
+The project's main aim is to develop a web-based application that will make it possible for the customer to order food using this app.

-In this we are also creating food recommendation app and that will substitute the manual system of the placing an order  with an automated one.
+In this, we are also creating a food recommendation app that will substitute the manual ordering system  with an automated one.

-There is a separate module where each task that was identified as necessary in order to successfully develop the Food Web App or Food Ordering WebApp is presented and described in detail
+There is a separate module where each task that was identified as necessary in order to develop the Food Web App or Food Ordering WebApp successfully is presented and described in detail
-- This project aims to create two interfaces that is Customer, Admin
+- This project aims to create two interfaces that are Customer, Admin
 - User Interface- Used to create an interface where the Customer can place orders, review etc
-- Admin Interface- Used to create an interface where the Admin can add the food products,modify it,delete the food product
+- Admin Interface- Used to create an interface where the Admin can add the food products, modify them, delete the food product
-- It also provide good authentication so that the legitimate user can use this app
+- It also provides good authentication so that the legitimate user can use this app
-- Backend using Mongodb
+- Backend using MongoDB

-At present, only the frontend and Backend of the website has been developed, which consists of the landing page,sign-in and sign-up and profile and cart and product description page.
+At present, only the frontend and Backend of the website have been developed, which consists of the landing page,sign-in and sign-up and profile and cart and product description page.

 ## <p id="features_for_future">Features to implement in future:</p>
-- Recommendation System using UnSupervised Learning
+- Recommendation System using Unsupervised Learning
 - Payment Gateway to be established.
-- GPS tracking need to be done.
+- GPS tracking needs to be done.
-- Google ,Facebook OAuthentication
+- Google,Facebook authentication

 ## <p id="tech">Tech Stack Used:</p>
 **Frontend:**